mitmedialab/PRG-Group-Map/README.md

 #### Adding Yourself to the Graph

-If you did not see a file with your name included in the `people/` directory, you'll need to create one.
+If you do not see a file with your name included in the `people/` directory, you'll need to create one.
 (If you do, hop down to [Editing Your Information]())

 1. **Open up a new terminal:** You'll need to open a new terminal in the workspace in order to run a a custom [npm script](https://docs.npmjs.com/cli/v8/commands/npm-run-script)
     - There are a couple ways to open a terminal in gitpod, but the most straight forward way is to click on the 'hamburger' menu (3 stacked horizontal lines) on the top left and select _Terminal_ > _New Terminal_